LoopKit/LoopCaregiver/fastlane/testflight.md

 This error indicates you are missing some required bundle identifier(s).

-In November 2023, existing Caregiver builds require a 1 time update.
+In December 2023, existing Caregiver builds require a 1 time update.
 Perform the [App Group Update](#app-group-update) steps if not completed yet.

 If those steps were already completed, instead try the following: